 Center for World University Rankings

-The Center for the World University Rankings named UC San Diego the 17th best university in the world, 14th in the U.S. and third best public university in the nation in 2016.
+The Center for the World University Rankings named UC San Diego the 27th best university in the world, 21st in the U.S. and seventh best public university in the nation in 2019.
 Read more

 Times Higher Education